confluentinc/kafka-rest/docs/deployment.rst

 as rolling restarts of all REST proxies for updates.

 Upgrades to newer versions are simple because there is no persistent state.
-A rolling restart of all servers, leaving sufficient time for rebalance operations as describe above, is a safe way to perform a zero-downtime upgrade.
+A rolling restart of all servers, leaving sufficient time for rebalance operations as described above, is a safe way to perform a zero-downtime upgrade.